MarcusKiwi/CompRemote/README.md

 # CompRemote

 Device that lets you turn on a desktop computer using a Samsung TV remote.
-Is set up to use the red "A" teletext button on Samsung remotes.
+Is set up to recognize the red "A" teletext button on Samsung remotes.

 This device works alongside your existing case power button, it does not replace it.
 Your existing power button will still work.